-- maintenance of an adequate ratio between financial and non financial goals - promotion of a customer-centric approach which places customer needs and satisfaction at the forefront and which will not constitute an incentive to sell unsuitable products to clients - create incentives that are appropriate in avoiding potential conflicts of interest with
+- maintenance of an adequate ratio between financial and non financial goals - promotion of a customer-centric approach which places customer needs and satisfaction at the forefront and which will not constitute an incentive to sell unsuitable products to clients - create incentives that are appropriate in avoiding potential conflicts of interest with customers, having fairness as the objective in dealing with customers and the endorsement of appropriate business conduct - avoidance of incentives on a single product/financial instrument, as well as single banking product - avoidance of incentives with excessively short timeframes (e.g. less than three months) - indicate clearly in all rewarding system communications and reporting phases that the final evaluation of employee's achievements cannot disregard a formal verification of compliant behavior to the rules and regulations - external and internal - and to Code of Conduct.
+In particular, adopt systems of performance evaluation that keep adequate evidence of this approach (the performance is evaluated also on the basis of evidence of Compliance, Risk Management and Audit findings)

-- customers, having fairness as the objective in dealing with customers and the endorsement of appropriate business conduct - avoidance of incentives on a single product / financial instrument, as well as single banking product - avoidance of incentives with excessively short timeframes (e.g. less than three months) - indicate clearly in all rewarding system communications and reporting phases that the final evaluation of employee's achievements cannot disregard a formal verification of compliant behavior to the rules and regulations external and internal and to Code of Conduct.
-In particular, adopt systems of performance evaluation that keep adequate evidence of this approach (the performance is evaluated also on the basis of evidence of Compliance, Risk Management and Audit findings). - for the purpose of granting incentive, take into account any disciplinary sanctions and/or sanctions by regulatory authorities imposed on the resource.
-In the presence of these measures, the possible allocation of the incentive will require a written explanation, which will make possible a case-by-case verification of the managerial decisions. - maintenance of adequate balance of fixed and variable compensation elements also with due regard to the role and the nature of the business performed.
-The fixed portion is maintained sufficiently high in order to allow the variable part to decrease, and in some extreme cases to drop down to zero - among the non-financial goals (quantitative and qualitative), include, where relevant, goals related to Risk as well as to Compliance (e.g. credit quality, operational risks, claims application of MIFID principles, products sale quality, respect of the customer, Anti Money Laundering requirements fulfillment) - qualitative measures must be accompanied by an ex ante indication of objective parameters to be considered in the evaluation, the descriptions of expected performance and the person in charge for the evaluation - provide where applicable individual goals for employees in control functions that reflect primarily the performance of their own function (to minimise potential conflicts of interest) - avoid financial goals for fully independent control functions (i.e. Compliance and Audit)
+- for the purpose of granting incentive, take into account any disciplinary sanctions and/or sanctions by regulatory authorities imposed on the resource.
+In the presence of these measures, the possible allocation of the incentive will require a written explanation, which will make possible a case-by-case verification of the managerial decisions - maintenance of adequate balance of fixed and variable compensation elements also with due regard to the role and the nature of the business performed.
+The fix portion is maintained sufficiently high in order to allow the variable part to decrease, and in some extreme cases to drop down to zero - among the non-financial goals (quantitative and qualitative), include, where relevant, goals related to Risk as well as to Compliance (e.g. credit quality, operational risks, application of MIFID principles, products sale quality, respect of the customer, Anti Money Laundering requirements fulfillment) - qualitative measures must be accompanied by an ex ante indication of objective parameters to be considered in the evaluation, the descriptions of expected performance and the person in charge for the evaluation - provide where applicable individual goals for employees in Company Control Functions that reflect primarily the performance of their own function (to minimise potential conflicts of interest) - avoid financial goals for Company Control Functions (i.e. Compliance, Audit and Risk Management) and, for Planning Finance & Administration functions, limiting the goals of this type, or excluding them - where necessary - for the structures dedicated to pure control activities; this in order to ensure adequate degree of independence with respect to business subject to controlling activities - define for the Commercial network roles quantitative (financial and non-financial) goals aimed at sale of risk-controlled, sustainable, quality products - define for personnel providing investment services and activities - incentives that are not only based on financial parameters, but also take into account the qualitative aspects of the performance; this in order to avoid potential conflicts of interest in the relationship with customers;

-- and, for Risk Management and Planning Finance and Administration functions, limiting the goals of this type, or excluding them where necessary for the structures within these functions dedicated to pure control activities; this in order to ensure adequate degree of independence of these functions with respect to business subject to controlling activities - define for the Commercial network roles quantitative (financial and non-financial) goals aimed at sale of risk-controlled, sustainable, quality products - take into account, even in remuneration systems of the external networks (financial advisors), the principles of fairness in relation with customers, management of legal and reputational risks, protection and loyalty of customers, compliance with the provisions of law, regulatory requirements, and applicable self-regulations - non-financial quantitative measures should be related to an area for which the employee perceives a direct link between her/his behaviors/actions towards the customers and the trend of the indicator - where discretional evaluations of the employee are made, clear and pre-defined parameters should be set as drivers of said appraisals and communicated ex-ante.
-All the evaluation process must be conveniently put in writing and documented.
+- take into account, even in remuneration systems of the external networks (financial advisors), the principles of fairness in relation with customers, management of legal and reputational risks, protection and loyalty of customers, compliance with the provisions of law, regulatory requirements, and applicable self-regulations - non-financial quantitative measures should be related to an area for which the employee perceives a direct link between her/his behaviors/actions towards the customers and the trend of the indicator - set and communicate ex-ante clear and predefined parameters as drivers of individual performance - the entire evaluation process must be conveniently put in writing and documented.